OAI/OpenAPI-Specification/DEVELOPMENT.md

 ## Development Guidelines

 This document intends to establish guidelines which build a transparent, open mechanism for deciding how to evolve the OpenAPI Specification.
-The Open API Technical Contributor Board will initially follow these processes when merging changes from external contributors or from the TCB itself.
+The Open API Technical Developer Community will initially follow these processes when merging changes from external contributors or from the TDC itself.
 This guideline document will be adjusted as practicality dictates.

 ## OAI Specification Driving factors